 - An employee can request their hours of work to be confined within a period of 12 consecutive hours in any workday.
 They can also request a 24 hour rest period once within each work week.

-- An employee must receive 8 consecutive hours of rest immediately following completion of a shift.
+- An employee must receive 8 consecutive hours of rest immediately following completion of a shift that is longer than 12 consecutive hours.

 - An employee must receive 4 days of rest in each period of 4 consecutive weeks.
 The days of rest do not need to be consecutive.